coding35/strategy-pattern/README.md

-# strategypattern
+# Strategy Pattern
-Simple example of the strategy pattern
+Simple example of the strategy pattern.